-In response to these pressing needs, the Clooney Foundation for Justice is developing an initiative focused on advocacy and sustained monitoring of high-impact, politically-motivated prosecutions around the world.
+In response to these pressing needs, the Clooney Foundation for Justice is developing an initiative focused on monitoring, reporting on, and responding to trials around the world which pose a high risk of human rights violations, including trials where the defendant is a critic of the government or a member of a minority or disenfranchised group.
 Our intent is to engage on targeted cases in a manner that is outcome-oriented, drives national reforms, and animates domestic conversations about the importance of dignity, equality, and fairness.
 In addition, the TrialWatch Project, will:

 The TrialWatch Project will rely on the involvement of national partners.
 If you want to…

 The Clooney Foundation for Justice is designing a program to advance educational opportunities for Syrian refugees.